 then you could speak to an detective about it and get advice.
 It could be very dangerous to report such a thing.
 If it was a one-time thing, like buying a computer, one thinks was stolen and scrubbed, then, no, it would be fruitless, as the insurance has been collected, and the seller was most likely way down the chain of fences.
 Your friend might be encouraged to repent or give it away.

 Finally, it may not even be true that your friend profited in the theft.
-He may have just a suspicion and voiced it, and he may have just not mind, if that is the case.
+He may have just a suspicion and voiced it, and he may have just not minded, if that is the case.
 Too many of us are willing to turn a blind eye to a very good deal!

 In the end, only you know the details, but I hope this helps.